DianaMazurczak/titanic_machine_learning/README.md

-# Titanic - binary classification problem
+# :ship: Titanic - binary classification problem

-## Purpose of the work
+## :pushpin: Purpose of the work
 In my work I would like to compare a few simple classification models, which are designed to predict which passengers have survived.

-## Methods used for classification:
+## :small_blue_diamond: Methods used for classification:
 * Logistic regression
 * KNN - K-Nearest Neighbors
 * SVM - Support Vector Machines